cap-js/docs/java/developing-applications/running.md

 ```sh
 mvn cds:watch
 ```
-:::details Other options if you've not configrued the plugin group
+:::details Other options if you've not configured the plugin group
 ```sh
 # from your root directory
 mvn com.sap.cds:cds-maven-plugin:watch